Bacon/BaconAssetLoader/README.md

 Introduction
 ------------
-AssetLoader is a module for ZF2 to ease the loading of assets within development from multiple modules.
+BaconAssetLoader is a module for ZF2 to ease the loading of assets within development from multiple modules.
 This is not meant for production, as it adds quite a bit of overhead.
-When deploying this module (will) supply a script to compile all assets into the public directory of the application.
+For deployment this module supplies a CLI script to compile all assets into the public directory of an application.

 Usage
 -----
-To use the module, it is important to add it to your application config as the very first module, as it relies on the loadModule event.
-After that you must add a method called "getAssetPath()" to all your modules "Module.php" files which contain public assets, and return an absolute path to the assets there.
-For instance, when your assets are located in a directory called "public":
+To use the module, add it to your application config.
+After that you must add a listener in the "Module.php" of those modules which contain public assets.
+A very basic example, assuming your asset directory is called "public", looks like
+this:

+    use BaconAssetLoader\Asset\Collection as AssetCollection;

+    …

-    public function getAssetPath()
+    public function init(Manager $moduleManager)
     {
-        return __DIR__ . '/public';
+        $events = StaticEventManager::getInstance();
+        $events->attach('BaconAssetLoader\Asset\Manager', 'collectAssetInformation', function($event){
+            $event->getTarget()->addAssets(new AssetCollection(__DIR__ . '/public'));
+        });
     }